platformio/platformio-core/docs/ide/atom.rst

 PlatformIO IDE for Atom
 =======================

-PlatformIO IDE is the next generation integrated development environment for IoT:
+PlatformIO IDE is the next-generation integrated development environment for IoT:

 * Cross-platform build system without external dependencies to the OS software: